Australian Cobberdogs

 Service/Assistance Dogs offer a person with a disability the opportunity of increased independence and support by carrying out certain tasks that assist their owner to cope with every-day life events.

 Medic Alert dogs can alert their owners when they sense an adverse event may happen, for example they often know before their humans when a diabetic person has a high sugar level or when a person with epilepsy is about to have a seizure.
+The Australian Cobberdogs ability to sense medical events before they happen helps their owners manage their lifestyle.
+It also reduces their owner’s

 anxiety around the medical condition.